-The Northern Rivers, on the Far North Coast of NSW, is a fantastic destination to travel with your dog, with plenty of coastal spots, parks and open spaces to explore together.
+The Northern Rivers, on the Far North Coast of NSW, is a fantastic destination to travel with your dog, with plenty of coastal spots, parks, open spaces and restaurants & cafes to explore together.

 Ballina Shire is one of the most dog-friendly areas in the Northern Rivers, with a great mix of off-leash beaches, riverside parks and walking paths.
 From the calm waters of the Richmond River to long stretches of coastline, there are plenty of spots where your dog can stretch their legs.